erankova/Predicting-Health-Disparity/README.md

 ## Data Understanding

-For this task we will be using CDC provided PLACES and SDOH county data spanning years 2017-2021 Datasets
+For this task we will be using CDC provided PLACES and SDOH county data spanning years 2017-2021.
+Our data set contains a total of 28287 rows from the SDOH data and 780890 from the PLACES datasets.

+**Datasets**
 - <a href="https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-County-Data-20/dv4u-3x3q/about_data">Local Data for Better Health, County Data 2020 release</a>
 - <a href="https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-County-Data-20/pqpp-u99h/about_data">Local Data for Better Health, County Data 2021 release</a>
 - <a href="https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-County-Data-20/duw2-7jbt/about_data">Local Data for Better Health, County Data 2022 release</a>